 Unlike conventional dentures which sit on the gum line, dental implants are anchored directly into the jaw bone, making them stronger and more durable than their counterparts.
 What’s more, if cared for properly they can outlast conventional dentures by as much as three times.
 They’re also more lifelike and easier to maintain than dentures as they don’t require removing and soaking.
-Finally perhaps the biggest advantage of dental implants is that they help to prevent natural bone shrinkage that occurs when teeth are missing.
+Finally, perhaps the biggest advantage of dental implants is that they help to prevent natural bone shrinkage that occurs when teeth are missing.
 This is something that conventional dentures can’t do.

-So how are they utilized?
+So how are tooth implants utilized?

 Most people are aware that dental implants replace a missing tooth on a one-for-one basis, but what they might not know is that they can also be used as a stand-alone support for a bridge, as well as for retaining a denture.
-In essence as well as replacing missing teeth, dental implants provide a solid platform for the support of a wide variety of prosthetic teeth.
+In essence, as well as replacing missing teeth, dental implants provide a solid platform for the support of a wide variety of prosthetic teeth.

 The process is carried out in stages.
 Here’s how it works….